billy1380/another_mine/README.md

 # another_mine

-A minesweeper clone written in dart on flutters
+A minesweeper clone written in dart on flutter.